 To prevent this from happening, always simmer the gravy on low flame for just 3 to 4 minutes.
 When the mixture is just about to begin to boil, immediately remove from heat.

 In case the yogurt curdles accidentally, you can adjust the consistency and texture by adding a rice flour slurry to the Kuzhambu.
-To do this, combine 2 tablespoon rice flour and 3 tablespoon water and mix into a smooth slurry.
+To do this, combine 2 tbsp rice flour and 3 tbsp water and mix into a smooth slurry.
 Add this to the kuzhambu, stir well and allow to simmer for 2 minutes on low heat.

 Using sour yogurt is important to make the best mor kuzhambu

 The tang from the yogurt is what makes this gravy unique and special.
 Please do not use freshly set yogurt for this recipe.
-If your yogurt is not tangy enough, add 1 tablespoon tamarind paste or ½ cup tamarind extract while cooking the veggies.
+If your yogurt is not tangy enough, add 1 tbsp tamarind paste or 1/2 cup tamarind extract while cooking the veggies.